-Of particular concern when laying-up modern ships is the large amount of computer processing equipment on board.
-It is very important that the following preventative measures are taken: Equipment containing printed circuit boards should be kept dry and free of moisture, and excessive temperatures should be avoided.
-The electric supply systems in modern ships consist of electro technical components, equipment and systems which could be susceptible to deterioration if the environmental conditions are inappropriate.
-These systems may require specialist protection and specialist testing during reactivation.
+A large amount of computer processing equipment is of particular concern when laying up modern ships.
+Preventative measures must be taken: Equipment containing printed circuit boards should be kept dry and moisture-free, and excessive temperatures should be avoided.
+The electric supply systems in modern ships consist of electrotechnical components, equipment and systems which could be susceptible to deterioration if the environmental conditions are inappropriate.
+These systems may require special protection and specialist testing during reactivation.
 Software back-ups should be made available for reactivation should computers fail to boot up or restart on their own.
-This may take the form of keeping all programs and databases (for planned maintenance, etc.) duplicated ashore.
+This may involve keeping all programs and databases (for planned maintenance, etc.) duplicated ashore.

 Electrical equipment and machinery

-It is concluded that an inventory of these systems will be prepared by the shipowner before lay-up, as each vessel will have different requirements.
-Where required, anti-condensation heaters should be provided for those systems that are located outside any of the heated or dehumidified areas.
-Electrical equipment on deck should be covered and sealed, with a suitable method in place to ensure that any moisture within the sealed equipment is absorbed, such as the use of a desiccant material.
+It is concluded that an inventory of these systems is to be prepared by the shipowner before lay-up, as each vessel has different requirements.
+Where required, anti-condensation heaters should be provided for those systems located outside the heated or dehumidified areas.
+Electrical equipment on deck should be covered and sealed, with a suitable method to ensure that any moisture within the sealed equipment is absorbed, such as using a desiccant material.
 Heaters should be distributed throughout the machinery spaces and those spaces that contain the electrical and control/software-based systems to maintain reasonable temperatures (above 0°C) and prevent condensation.

-Whenever possible, accommodation spaces, navigation bridge, and other control rooms should be sealed and controlled by dehumidification.
-Complete dehumidification at 45% to 55% RH is normally required to prevent sweating or equipment damage.
+Accommodation spaces, the navigation bridge, and other control rooms should be sealed and controlled by dehumidification.
+Complete dehumidification at 45% to 55% RH is typically required to prevent sweating or equipment damage.

 Machinery Spaces and Machinery

-The machinery and related engine room equipment should be protected against accelerated or localized corrosion, seizing and freezing.
-This normally involves the use of stabilized or preservative lubricants, prevention of acid concentrations, and regularly scheduled rotation or movement of machinery parts to shift contact surfaces.
-There should be a means or source of power for lighting and for turning over machinery.
-Continuous heating for the machinery spaces, including steering gear room, to maintain a temperature a few degrees above atmospheric; or alternatively, complete dehumidification at 35% to 45% RH is normally required to prevent sweating or humidity corrosion damage.
+The machinery and related engine room equipment should be protected against accelerated or localised corrosion, seizing and freezing.
+This usually involves stabilised or preservative lubricants, prevention of acid concentrations, and regularly scheduled rotation or movement of machinery parts to shift contact surfaces.
+In addition, there should be a means or source of power for lighting and turning over machinery.
+Continuous heating for the machinery spaces, including the steering gear room, to maintain a temperature a few degrees above atmospheric; alternatively, complete dehumidification at 35% to 45% RH is usually required to prevent sweating or humidity corrosion damage.

 Equipment and engine manufacturer lay-up instructions should be referenced and adhered to.

-All rotating machinery in the machinery spaces should be turned over several revolutions and stopped at a new position at least once a month.
-Where fitted, pressure lubrication systems should be actuated and cylinder lubricators manually operated prior to turning over the machinery.
+All rotating machinery in the spaces should be turned over several revolutions and stopped at a new position at least once a month.
+Where fitted, pressure lubrication systems should be actuated and cylinder lubricators manually operated before the machinery turns over.

 Enclosed engine compartments should be dehumidified to avoid corrosion.

-Lube oil in engines and turbines should be thoroughly centrifuged and water separated or dehumidified prior to shutting down, after which the oil should be periodically chemically analysed to confirm stability and the absence of harmful acidity.
+Lube oil in engines and turbines should be thoroughly centrifuged and water separated or dehumidified before shutting down.
+After this, the oil should be analysed periodically to confirm stability and the absence of harmful acidity.
 Any lube oil reservoir or sump vents to the exposed atmosphere should be closed off and opened only to a dry space.
 Where lube oil tanks are contiguous with the hull plating, accumulation of condensation should be provided for.

-The electrical system should be protected against insulation deterioration, primarily from moisture absorption or water ingress, and the rotating elements protected against corrosion damage in the bearings.
+The electrical system should be protected against insulation deterioration, primarily from moisture absorption or water ingress, and the rotating elements should be protected against corrosion damage in the bearings.

 Electronics are better protected with constant power applied in a warm and dry environment.
-Sealed and dehumidified ships will also preserve equipment longer.
-Desiccant should be placed inside all electrical units to avoid the risk of condensation.
-Desiccant should be changed at manufacturer’s recommended intervals.
+Sealed and dehumidified ships preserve the equipment longer.
+Desiccants should be placed inside all electrical units to avoid the risk of condensation.
+Desiccants should be changed at the manufacturer’s recommended intervals.
 Open cable ways should be sealed to reduce desiccant degradation and other component damage.

-Before securing, electrical motors and generators should be thoroughly cleaned of carbon or other hygroscopic foreign matter, heat dried so as to obtain acceptable insulation resistance readings, and the bearings lubricated with a stable grease or oil.
+Before securing, electrical motors and generators should be thoroughly cleaned of carbon or other hygroscopic foreign matter, heat dried to obtain good insulation resistance readings, and the bearings lubricated with a stable grease or oil.
 Any carbon brushes should be lifted to prevent spot corrosion on the commutator or slip rings.
-Insulation readings should be taken and recorded at least monthly thereafter and where found abnormal, immediately corrected by heating, drying or cleaning.
+Insulation readings should be taken and recorded at least monthly after that, and where found abnormal, immediately corrected by heating, drying or cleaning.

-All electrical apparatus should be maintained internally a few degrees above atmospheric by means of built-in heaters, if fitted, or by other means such as strip heaters or heat lamps.
-Alternatively, the humidity control may be maintained by opening the unit to the effects of a dehumidifier or by sealing the unit with desiccant inside.
-This latter approach would require replacement of the desiccant and re-sealing at least monthly or based on a moisture indicator.
+All electrical apparatus should be maintained internally a few degrees above atmospheric through built-in heaters, if fitted, or by other means such as strip heaters or heat lamps.
+Alternatively, the humidity control may be maintained by opening the unit to the effects of a dehumidifier or by sealing the unit with desiccant.
+This latter approach would require the replacement of the desiccant and re-sealing at least monthly or based on a moisture indicator.